 I’ve been an avid reader and writer since I was old enough to hold a book or pen by myself.
-I’m fascinated by people, places, and the written word and each new assignment that I take on is a challenge and an adventure for me.
+I’m fascinated by people, places, and the written word so each new assignment that I take on is both a challenge and an adventure for me.
 A piece of writing with my name in the byline is always the best possible work that I can do for my editors, publishers, and clients.
 I place a high value on creativity, accuracy, time management, and skillful interviewing.
-I also take pride in my networking ability and the many connections I’ve made, and relationships I maintain, worldwide.
+I particularly enjoy sharing my adventures through travel blogging and take pride in my networking ability and the many connections and relationships I've made, and continue to maintain, worldwide.

 What’s important to me?

 I’m a lifelong learner and I take full advantage of conferences, workshops and presentations, webinars, and writing-related activities, offered locally and around the country, to continue to expand and hone my writing skills.
 You’ll frequently find me on the Cornell University or Ithaca College campus’ attending talks given by famous authors, journalists, or other communication professionals.

 - Friends of the Women’s Rights National Historical Park